TheNoctambulist/pyairtouch/README.md

     for airtouch in discovered_airtouches:
         print(f"Discovered: {airtouch.name} ({airtouch.host})")

-    # Work with the first discovered AirTouch (typically there is only one per network)
+    # In this example we use the first discovered AirTouch (typically there is only one per network)
     airtouch = discovered_airtouches[0]

     # Connect to the AirTouch and read initial state.